 Soccer and Scouting

 Now starting its 5th year, Soccer and Scouting began as an outreach to Hispanic youth and families.
-It teaches soccer skills and the traditional, life-long values of Boy Scouts and Cub Scouts.
+It teaches soccer skills and the traditional, life-long values of Cub Scouts and Scouts BSA.

 Summer Lunch Program